 WU Yiming, born in 1966 in Shanghai, graduated from the Fine Arts Department of East China Normal University.
-He now lives and works in Shanghai.
-The selected exhibitions include: Light in the Dark, Mind Set Art Center, Taipei (2017); WU Yiming Recent Works, ShanghART, Beijing (2015); The Beginning of Good Life, Wu Yiming solo exhibition, Mind Set Art Center, Taibei (2014); The Other Side of Time - WU Yiming Solo Exhibition, ShanghART Gallery, Shanghai (2012); Growing Up, Exhibition Celebrating SWFC 3rd & ShanghART Gallery 15th Anniversary, Shanghai World Financial Center, Shanghai (2011); Portrait, ShanghART Gallery, Shanghai (2010); Another Scene - Artists' Projects, Concepts and Ideas, ShanghART H-Space, Shanghai (2009); The World of Other's: A Contemporary Art Exhibition, Museum of Contemporary Art, Shanghai (2008); Harmony and Difference, East China Contemporary Sculpture Invitational Exhibition, Shanghai (2007); Contemporary Chinese Art, Gallery Karsten Greve, Cologne, Germany (2006); FOCUS: Wu Yiming's Works on Paper and Sculptures, ShanghART Gallery, Shanghai (2006); Time Ex., UMA Gallery, Hong Kong (2005); China, Contemporary Painting, Fondazione Cassa di Risparmio, Bologna, Italy (2005); Dreaming of the Dragon's Nation, Contemporary Art from China, IMMA (Irish Museum of Modern Art), Dublin, Ireland (2004), etc.
+He now lives and works in New York.
+The selected exhibitions include: WU Yiming: Painting the Banal, ShanghART, Shanghai (2018); Light in the Dark, Mind Set Art Center, Taipei (2017); WU Yiming Recent Works, ShanghART, Beijing (2015); The Beginning of Good Life, Wu Yiming solo exhibition, Mind Set Art Center, Taibei (2014); The Other Side of Time - WU Yiming Solo Exhibition, ShanghART Gallery, Shanghai (2012); Another Scene - Artists' Projects, Concepts and Ideas, ShanghART H-Space, Shanghai (2009); The World of Other's: A Contemporary Art Exhibition, Museum of Contemporary Art, Shanghai (2008); Harmony and Difference, East China Contemporary Sculpture Invitational Exhibition, Shanghai (2007); Contemporary Chinese Art, Gallery Karsten Greve, Cologne, Germany (2006); FOCUS: Wu Yiming's Works on Paper and Sculptures, ShanghART Gallery, Shanghai (2006); Time Ex., UMA Gallery, Hong Kong (2005); China, Contemporary Painting, Fondazione Cassa di Risparmio, Bologna, Italy (2005); Dreaming of the Dragon's Nation, Contemporary Art from China, IMMA (Irish Museum of Modern Art), Dublin, Ireland (2004); Wu Yiming: Works on Paper 98-99, ShanghART Fuxing Park, Shanghai (1999), etc.